Marijkevandesteene/MachineLearning/README.md

 - The final notebook is in `ExamDataMining_Final.ipynb`
 - The executive summary is in : `Executive sumary.docx`
 - The final list of selected clients is in : `output/selected_guests.csv`
+- The final list of score with predictions: `output/score_predicted.csv`

 Besides that :